broadinstitute/DEL-ML-Refactor/README.md

 ```
 python tsne.py --input_file ./example/compound.h5 --save_path ./example/ --experiment compound --perplexity 2
 ```
 By default, we set `n_jobs=-1` (i.e., Using all CPUs in the computer).
-Note `perplexity=2` in the above script is just for this deom dataset.
-The default value used here is `perplexity=30`.
+Note `perplexity=2` in the above script is just for this example dataset.
+The default value used in the script is `perplexity=30`.
 You may need to tune this parameter to fit your dataset by running:
 ```
 python tsne.py --input_file ./example/compound.h5 --save_path ./example/ --experiment compound --perplexity YOUR_VALUE
 ```

-Regarding the best practice to use t-SNE and more dicussions about the method, we recommend user to read this [blog post](https://distill.pub/2016/misread-tsne/) and this [video](https://www.youtube.com/watch?v=CsUqmug7ZMc)
+Regarding the best practice to use t-SNE and more dicussions about the method, we recommend users to read this [blog post](https://distill.pub/2016/misread-tsne/) and this [video](https://www.youtube.com/watch?v=CsUqmug7ZMc)